stepleton/cameo/aphid/README.md

 - Copy the PRU-ICSS firmware files `aphd_pru0_datapump.fw` and `aphd_pru1_control.fw` to the `/lib/firmware` directory.
+- Copy those files to `/lib/firmware` a second time, but use the filenames `am335x-pru0-fw` and `am335x-pru1-fw`, which causes the kernel to load the firmware into the PRU-ICSS coprocessors at boot time.
+- Copy the device tree overlay file `PB-CAMEO-APHID.dtbo` to the `/lib/firmware` directory.
 - Create the directory `/usr/local/lib/cameo-aphid` (if not already present) and copy the disk image file `profile.image` and the Python program `profile.py` inside.
 - Copy the `cameo-aphid.service` service script to `/lib/systemd/system`.

+#### 6. Tell the PocketBeagle to use the Cameo/Aphid device tree overlay.

+With superuser privileges, and in the directory created by Step 3, run the `setup_device_tree_overlay.sh` script.
+This tells the Linux kernel running on the PocketBeagle to load the `PB-CAMEO-APHID.dtbo` device tree overlay on startup, which causes the PocketBeagle to configure its low-level facilities at boot time for communication with an Apple through the Cameo level translator cape.
+(Specifically, it primarily sets up the "pinmux", which controls how devices built into the PocketBeagle like the PRUs connect to physical PocketBeagle pins.)

-#### 6. Tell the PocketBeagle to start the Cameo/Aphid emulator system on boot.
+#### 7. Tell the PocketBeagle to start the Cameo/Aphid emulator system on boot.

 With superuser privileges, execute the command `systemctl enable cameo-aphid`.